TYPO3-Documentation/TYPO3CMS-Tutorial-Editors/Documentation/Pages/WorkingWithPages/Index.rst

 #.
 Choose the page you want to move, then drag it anywhere in the page
    tree.

-   A horizontal line displays to indicate the potential new position of the page.
+   A horizontal line displays to indicate the new position of the page.

    .. figure:: ../../Images/ManualScreenshots/PageTree/CopyMovePage.png